-The terms of reference of the Corporate Social Responsibility Committee inter-alia include:

-- Formulate and recommend to the Board, a Corporate Social Responsibility Policy which shall indicate the activities to be undertaken by the Company in areas or subject, specified in Schedule VII; - Recommend the amount of expenditure to be incurred on the activities; 2 - 3.
-Recommend annual action plan to the Board: - Institute a monitoring mechanism for implementation of the CSR projects or programs or activities undertaken by the Company: and - Any other function as is mandated by the Board from time to time.

-Composition and attendance at the meetings held during the year

-The names of the Directors who constitute the Corporate Social Responsibility Committee and their attendance at the meetings held during the year are given below:

-Name Designation Category No. of meetings held during the tenure No. of meetings attended H. L. Shah Chairman Non-Executive Director 2 2 T. R. Raghunandan Member Non-Executive Director 2 2 Bahirji A. Ghorpade Member Executive Director / Managing Director 2 2 S. S. Rao Member Non-Executive Independent Director 2 2 Jagadish Rao Kote Member Non-Executive Independent Director 2 1 The Chairman of the Corporate Socia Responsibility Committee is a Non-Executive Director. ' ' ' Committee met two times during the financial year, on 24 June 2021
+Terms of Th e terms of referen ce of the Corpora ate Social Responsibility Com nmittee inter-alia include: Reference 1. .
+Formulate and recommend to the Board, a Corporate Social Responsibility Policy which shall indicate the activi to be undertaken by the Company in areas or subject, specified in Schedule VII; 2.
+Recommend the e amount of expe nditure to be incurred on the e activities; 3.
+Recommend an nual action plan t o the Board; 4.
+Institute a monite Company; and oring mechanism for implementation of the CS SR projects or programs or ac tivities undertaken by the 5.
+Any other function on as is mandate d by the Board from time to t ime.
+Composition and The names of the Directors who constitute the Corporate Social Responsibility Committee and their attendance at meetings held during the year are given below: d their attendance at the attendance at the Na me Designation Category No. of meetings held during the tenure No. of meetings attended meetings held during Н. L. Shah Chairman Non-Executive Director 2 2 the year T. F R. Raghunandan Member Non-Executive Director 2 2 Ba hirji A. Ghorpade Member Executive Director / Managing Director 2 2 S. 9 S. Rao Member Non-Executive Independent Director 2 2 Ja gadish Rao Kote Member Non-Executive Independent Director 2 1 Th e Chairman of the Corporate Socia Responsibility Committee is a Non-Executive Director.
+Meetings The Corporate Social Responsibility Committee met two times during the financial year, on 24 June 2021 and 9 November 2021.
+The meetings are scheduled well in advance.

-Meetings